IU (entertainer): 2014: A Flower Bookmark

-IU released her sixth Korean extended-play and first cover album, A Flower Bookmark, on May 16, 2014.
+IU released her fourth Korean extended-play and first cover album, A Flower Bookmark, on May 16, 2014.
 The album contains seven renditions of tracks that hailed from the 1980s and 1990s with a mixture of genres that included ballad, dance, folk and rock.
 The album came about at the request of fans and due to the positive feedback she had previously received for her cover songs.
 Three tracks debuted in the top ten of the Gaon Digital Chart on the week of release, with the main single, "My Old Story" (나의 옛날 이야기), ultimately peaking at number 2.
 However, it was her collaboration with Kim Chang-wan on the remake of his 1984 song, "The Meaning of You" (너의 의미), that became the best-selling track from the album and also her best-selling single of 2014.
 It was also well received critically.

 IU's wish to conduct a more intimate and smaller scale concert was fulfilled in her third solo Korean concert series, "Just One Step...
 That Much More".
 The concert series took place over eight nights from May 22 to June 1 at Sogang University's Mary Hall, which had a capacity of 450 people.
 Tickets to all eight shows were sold out within 10 minutes of release on May 7, 2014.
 Profits made from the concerts were donated to the victims of the Sewol Ferry Disaster.